Yosemite Sightseer murders

 Carole and Julie Sund

 Unofficially, Jens Sund offered a $250,000 reward for information that would lead to the return of the missing women.
 After a couple of weeks, he upped the sum to $300,000.
 But to no avail.
-Carole’s parents, Francis and Carole Carrington, appeared on the “Good Morning, America” TV show to ask for the prayers of Americans and their help in locating their daughter and the children.
+Carole’s parents, Francis and Carole Carrington, appeared on the “Good Morning, America” TV show to ask for Americans' prayers and help locating their daughter and the children.

 The other Sund children believed their mother and sister Juli would be returned.
 But by the middle of March, their hopes faded.
 "Her mother, sisters, and a family friend had been missing for a month by the time Gina Sund read her poem in front of a thousand or so people who gathered in Modesto," writes Time. "'Deep in my heart, I know something my mind does not want to learn,' said Gina,13.
 'I try to stay strong because I know that's what you'd want your baby to be, but, Mommy, I don't want you to leave me.'"